dapr/docs/howto/diagnose-with-tracing/zipkin.md

     includeBody: true
 ```

+2. Copy *tracing.yaml* to a *components* folder under the same folder where you run you application.

-2. Launch Zipkin using Docker:
+3. Launch Zipkin using Docker:

 ```
 docker run -d -p 9411:9411 openzipkin/zipkin